-In addition to this, consider important things like work history and income, levels of debt and expenses, debt-to-income ratio, the loan amount and type of vehicle and a significant down payment amount.
-Improving Chances for Simple and Quick Approval
+In addition to this, consider important things like work history and income, levels of debt and expenses, debt-to-income ratio, the loan amount and type of vehicle, and a significant down payment amount.

 Don’t ignore these three approaches especially in case of bad or no credit history.

 Down payment, trade-in, or a combination of both lower principal amount borrowed.
 It is a commitment to see your auto loan debt through to its end.

 This allows you to share auto loan responsibility while lenders perceive lesser risks.
 Co-signer bales out in missed payments or failure.
 Co-borrower or joint applicants give you equal rights to use and ownership.